balintsimon/movie-reactor-backend/README.md

 /movieservice/movie | GET | get all movies that is/has been on show
 /movieservice/movie/{id} | GET | get movie that is/has been on show by its ID

-Please note that although Spring Security is installed, endpoints have not been secured yet.
+Please note that although Spring Security is installed, not all endpoints have not been secured yet.

 ## Version
 The project is under development, in beta.